 The fractures of the neck of femur are of 4 types:

 - Pretrochanteric fracture (just distal to 2 trochanters).

-The retinacular vessels originated from the medial circumflex femoral artery provide majority of the blood to the head and neck of the femur.
+The retinacular vessels originated from the medial circumflex femoral artery supply majority of the blood to the head and neck of the femur.
 A pretrochanteric fracture (extracapsular fracture) doesn’t damage retinacular vessels, therefore avascular bone necrosis of head of femur doesn’t happen.
 Their damage in intracapsular fracture of the neck (i.e., subcapital and cervical) frequently result in aseptic bone necrosis of the head of the femur.

 The fracture of the neck of the femur frequently takes place because of indirect violence of the insignificant nature.
 The individual falls down and can not get up.
 The affected limb is significantly shortened and rotated laterally.
-The diagnosis is usually supported by X ray by discovering following 2 lines:
+The diagnosis is usually supported by X-ray by discovering following 2 lines:

 In a radiograph of the hip region, the Shenton’s line is represented by a constant curved line created by the upper border of the obturator foramen and lower margin of the neck of the femur.
-This curve is interrupted in fracture neck of the femur or dislocation of the hip joint.
+This curve is interrupted in fractured neck of the femur or dislocation of the hip joint.

 It’s a straight line that goes from the tip of the higher trochanter to the anterior superior iliac spine and proceeds upward over the anterior abdominal wall to reach the umbilicus.
 If greater trochanter is elevated (example, fracture of the neck of femur) this line enters below the umbilicus.

 0 of 10 questions completed